KholoudOwais/Control_Panel/README.md

 # Control_Panel

-This project to move robot arm using control panel interface
+This project to run & set robot arm motors by using control panel interface

 ## Steps: